MainulDip/NodeJS_Server_Study/ExpressJS.md

 ```

 ### MiddleWare Functions:
-Middleware function in express have access to the `request object (req)`, the `response object (res)`, and the `next middleware` function in the application’s `request-response` cycle.
-These functions are used to modify req and res objects for tasks like parsing request bodies, adding response headers, etc.
+Middleware function (`app.use(function(req, res, next){})`) can be triggered any point after User/Client made a request to the Server.
+Middleware fn have access to the `request object (req)`, the `response object (res)`, and the `next middleware` function in the application’s `request-response` cycle.
+These functions are used to modify req and res objects for tasks like parsing request bodies, adding response headers, etc. And like everything, their position matters.

 ### Static files: